IOxCyber/CyberWeb-Concepts/Docker101/Docker-Theory.md

 - a separate process on your machine that is isolated from all other processes on the host machine.
 - This isolation leverages the host system's kernel namespaces and cgroups.
 - Each container has its own isolated filesystem, network stack, and process space.
-- `a package that contains all the required prerequisites to run an application.`
+- `package that contains all the required prerequisites to run an application.`
 - <img width="500" alt="image" src="https://github.com/IOxCyber/CyberDev/assets/40174034/1f418ebd-47b5-4b2a-9534-98de573a3b86">

-## 3. Docker Engine: `Docker Container Management`
+## 3. Docker Engine or Docker Server: `Docker Container Management` `core engine of Docker`
 - `Manages containers, used for building, running, and distributing Docker images.`
 - `runs as a daemon on the host system` and provides a `command-line interface (CLI) and a REST API` for interacting with containers and images.

-## 4. Docker Registry: `Docker Image Store`
+## 4. Docker Deamon: `Background Service`
-- a `centralized repository for storing Docker images.`
-- `Docker Hub is the default public registry` provided by Docker, containing a vast collection of pre-built images.
+- background `service that runs on the host operating system and manages Docker containers, images`
+- The Docker client and daemon communicate using a REST API.
+- Dockerd is responsible for starting, stopping, and managing containers, as well as pulling and pushing Docker images.

 ## 5. Docker Host & Client:
-### Docker Host:
+### Docker Host: `where Docker is installed`
-- refers to the `physical or virtual machine where Docker is installed and runs.`
+- Refers to the `physical or virtual machine where Docker is installed and runs.`
-- runs the Docker Daemon (Dockerd)
+- Runs the Docker Daemon (Dockerd)

 ### Docker Client: `CLI tool`
 - AKA Docker CLI (Command-Line Interface) is a command-line tool.
-- performs “build” and “run” operations for the purpose to connect with Docker Host.
+- Performs “build” and “run” operations to connect with Docker Host.
 - `allows users to interact with the Docker Daemon and manage Docker objects` like containers, images, volumes, and networks.

-## 6. Docker Deamon/Server: `Background Service/core engine of Docker`
+## 6. Docker Registry: `Docker Image Store`
-- background `service that runs on the host operating system and manages Docker containers, images`
-- The Docker client and daemon communicate using a REST API.
-- Dockerd is responsible for starting, stopping, and managing containers, as well as pulling and pushing Docker images.
+- a `centralized repository for storing Docker images.`
+- `Docker Hub is the default public registry` provided by Docker, containing a vast collection of pre-built images.

 ## 7. Docker Compose: `Used to set up the Docker-based app`
 - YAML file to specify the services, networks, and volumes needed for your application.